>> This series is available on the Internet at

 4. UC’s continuing hangover from the lawsuit

-Well, I think Wilshire certainly could have done a better job of explaining things in their report(s) - the difficulties you had in replicating their numbers makes that clear.
+Well, I think Wilshire certainly could have done a better job of explaining things in their report(s) - the difficulties you had in replicating their numbers makes that clear.• The following is excerpted from a lengthy email I received from someone else working as an investment analyst:

 Their asset/liability modeling does not rise to what I consider 'best practice.'
 But I wouldn't call their performance 'substandard.'
 (The cynics among us might point out that 'standard' does not equate to 'good.')